A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 Hill With Lighthouse by Edward Hopper(1927)

-Edward Hopper, one of the most famous painters, has created this landscape painting that features two focal points, the cottage and the lighthouse.
+Edward Hopper’s landscape painting features two focal points: the cottage and the lighthouse.

-The shadows of both subjects can be seen in the bottom half of the painting.
+The shadows of both subjects can be seen in the bottom half of the landscape painting.

-It is because of the shadows that many art critics consider the painting dark and negative.
+It is because of the shadows that many art critics consider it dark and negative.

 The lighthouse has been made in the lowest view by the painter, and it also creates a look of a tower like structure.